 Ten initial park locations were selected as a 5-year pilot project: Alberta, Gabriel, Hazeltine, Lents, Cathedral, Irving, Custer, Columbia, East Holiday, and Overlook Parks are being considered as part of the pilot project.
 Some if these locations may change during the project as we learn how best to develop the natural spaces.

 What are the goals of the program?

-Nature Patches are part of the larger Ecologically Sustainable Landscapes Program.
-The program focuses on improving the natural and ecological functions of park spaces while expand local access to nature for all Portlanders.
+Nature patches are part of the larger Ecologically Sustainable Landscapes Program.
+The program focuses on improving the natural and ecological functions of park spaces while expanding local access to nature for all Portlanders.
 The goals of the program include: